-This free public seminar will involve a range of speakers discussing recent cases on the basic features, and limits, of the Australian regime for challenging administrative decisions, and trends which emerge from them.
+Presented by the Australian Institute of Administrative Law (AIAL) and the Centre for International & Public Law (CIPL), this free public online seminar will comprise four speakers discussing recent cases on the basic features, and limits, of the Australian regime for challenging administrative decisions, and trends which emerge from them.

 About the speakers